ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 One thing you'll notice is little text/script icons next to some nodes in the Scene, mostly on the Robobo.
 These are Lua scripts that are running on the CoppeliaSim side.
 Double-click the script symbol to open them.

+#### Advanced usage of `start_coppelia_sim`

-This `./scripts/start_coppelia_sim.sh`, `".zsh` on macOS, or `".ps1` on Windows, script you are expected to need to change from time to time.
-For example, to run CoppeliaSim headless, you might want to add the `-h` flag to the argument list that is being passed to it.
+This `./scripts/start_coppelia_sim.sh`, `".zsh` on macOS, or `".ps1` on Windows, script has two more optional parameters.

+The first is the TCP port to start CoppeliaSim under.
+As said eariler, by default, this is port 19999, but, you can set this to any port you like by providing this second argument.
+This is useful if you want to run multiple instances of CoppeliaSim when training your models.

+The second optional argument is `-h` on Unix or `-headless` on Windows as a last argument.
+This starts CoppeliaSim in headless mode.
+It still uses your GPU (we have a camera, after all,) but it no longer renders to the screen, drastically improving performance.
+To keep the scripts simple, you have to specify this as the third argument, meaning you cannot pass it if you did not also specify the TCP port.

+One thing to note when starting CoppeliaSim is that it expects a TTY to be conected.
+Because of this, you sadly cannot run it with `coppeliaSim.sh &`, and launch multiple instances from one terminal.
+If you do find a way to do this do let us know.

 ## Lua